 The Econsense Forum for Sustainable Development of German Business is an organisation established in 2000 at the initiative of the Federation of German Industries (BDI).
 Since then, the Econsense network has served as a dialogue platform and think tank for leading global companies and organisations of German industry.
 Its aim is to promote sustainable development in business and enhanced social responsibility.

 In May 2014, we signed the WIN!
 Charter published by the WIN regional business sustainability initiative for enterprises that already have a sustainable business model.
 As part of this, we submitted our WIN!
 Charter target strategy.
 This commits us to compliance with 12 sustainability principles and to further increasing our sustainability activities.
+We prepare a sustainability report every year and provide transparent information on our activities and developments - see "EnBW WIN-CHARTA Sustainability Report 2020".

 The WIN initiative is part of the sustainability strategy of the State of Baden-Württemberg.
 Launched in 2010, the initiative aims to pool the experience and expertise of companies committed to sustainability, regardless of size, and to promote sustainable business practices.